Make your year-end gift with us today!

 Lives in Code: Stories of African American Resilience Under the Illinois Black Codes, 1819-1865

-Federally obligated by the Northwest Ordinance of 1787 to pass its constitution as a free state in 1818, residents in the region prior to Illinois statehood had practiced slavery and indentured servitude since the 1700s.
-This laid the groundwork for a series of harsh laws passed post-statehood called the Illinois Black Codes, which regulated the lives of enslaved people, indentured servants and free Blacks in Illinois from 1819-1865 – a period of 46 years.
+As the home of celebrated champion of freedom, Abraham Lincoln, it may be surprising to learn that Illinois has a long history of slavery, racial segregation and exclusionary laws.
+Although Illinois entered the union as a free state in 1818, residents prior to statehood had practiced slavery and indentured servitude since the 1700s.
+This laid the groundwork for the Illinois Black Codes, laws which regulated the lives of enslaved people, indentured servants, and free Blacks in Illinois for 46 years (1819-1865).

-Among the restrictions under these Codes, free Blacks residing in the state were required to possess certificates of freedom and register themselves and family members with the court; hiring of free Blacks who did not possess certificates of freedom was considered a crime; bringing slaves into the state for the purpose of freeing them was deemed a crime, and if discovered, a fine of $1,000 was to be imposed; and enslaved people or servants were barred from selling goods, gathering in groups of three or more, or traveling more than ten miles from their master’s home.
+Among the restrictions, free Blacks in Illinois were required to possess certificates of freedom and register themselves and family members with the court, and hiring of free Blacks who did not possess certificates of freedom was a crime.
+Enslaved people or servants were barred from selling goods, gathering in groups of three or more, or traveling more than ten miles from their master’s home.
+But African Americans persevered.
+They forged livelihoods, established communities, purchased land, and abided by the draconian laws in acts of resilience.
+And they sheltered, protected and defended freedom seekers.

-Audiences will learn about Gilbert Burres, a free Black resident of Albion in Edwards County, who first registered with the county clerk as a free person of color in 1824, and returned to the county clerk seven times over the next 36 years to register himself, his wife and his children as his family grew.
-“Uncle Joe” Higginbotham, an ex-slave, arrived in Clay County around 1835 and reportedly acquired 800 acres of land during his time in Illinois, raising a family and attracting other free Black settlers.
-Free Black settlements such as Brooklyn and New Philadelphia were established and attracted settlers, and these communities were often safe harbors for northbound freedom seekers.
-And free Black John Jones, a conductor on the Underground Railroad in Chicago, spoke out against the cruelty of the Codes and championed the cause of repealing them through lobbying with lawmakers and publishing “The Black Laws of Illinois and a Few Reasons Why They Should be Repealed” (1864).
-These are just a few of the stories of African American resilience from this harsh period that will be illuminated in this presentation, which celebrates our Illinois forbears who persevered despite the Codes.
+Stories of resilience that will be shared include that of a free Black resident of Albion in Edwards County, Gilbert Burres, who first registered with the county clerk as a free person of color in 1824 and returned seven times over 36 years to register himself, his wife and his children, and the story of formerly enslaved “Uncle Joe” Higginbotham, who arrived in Clay County around 1835 and reportedly acquired 800 acres of land during his lifetime, raised a family and attracted other free Black settlers.
+Free Black settlements such as Brooklyn and Africa, and the biracial community of New Philadelphia were safe harbors for freedom seekers.
+These and other stories of African American resilience from this period will be illuminated, celebrating our Illinois forbears who persevered despite the Codes.

 Program Logistics